-Of course, Marketers knows what you want and many times it’s easy to create a demand when you do not know what you want.
+Of course, Marketers know what you want and many times it’s easy to create a demand when you do not know what you want.

 You get into Home loan just to save taxes, you invest in NPS as it will give further tax saving, you buy Sukanya Samriddhi, PPF just because they give tax free returns, VPF looks attractive…but where does all this support your goals, and long-term growth.
 That you never pay heed to.

-In the name of tax saving you sometimes ignores the growth aspect.
+In the name of tax saving, you sometimes ignore the growth aspect.